-If this is your first time visiting Africa, there's a good chance Cape Town will be on your itinerary.
+If this is your first time visiting Africa, there's a good chance Cape Town will be on your South Africa itinerary.
 The gateway to Southern Africa, Cape Town is probably one of the most beautiful cities in the world.
 With views of the ocean and mountains, you’re never far from spectacular scenery.
 But, did you know that your experience in Cape Town can vary considerably depending on where you stay?

 Cape Town is a large and busy city, and you can relax and tan on your holiday, or keep busy with sightseeing and activities (there are even some safari options nearby).
 Many people think that they have to stay in the city or in the Victoria & Alfred Waterfront, but there’s a host of other options out there if you’re willing to keep an open mind.